 Arts & Science is the founding school and academic heart of New York University.
-It is NYU’s largest academic unit.
-Arts & Science comprises the College of Arts & Science (8,000 students), the Graduate School of Arts & Science (4,000 students), and Liberal Studies (3,000 students), employing 430 administrative staff.
+It is NYU’s largest academic unit, comprising the College of Arts & Science, the Graduate School of Arts & Science, Liberal Studies, and dozens of departments, research centers, institutes, and language and cultural houses.
+Over 1,100 Arts & Science faculty (600 tenured and tenure-track) serve not only Arts & Science students, but every undergraduate across New York University.

 The arts and sciences gave the NYU founders their revolutionary 1831 curriculum, and the College of Arts & Science (CAS) was the University’s original school.
 By 1886, the Graduate School of Arts & Science (GSAS) was established.
 In the early twentieth century, the University’s rapid and diversifying expansion led to a decentralization in administration and academic authority, so that by the mid-century, each of the various schools and colleges in the University offered its own arts and science curriculum.
 Citing the drawbacks to this structure, a landmark 1956 self-study recommended that the University’s arts and science faculty unite to serve NYU students of all schools and colleges.
 The sale of the University Heights campus in the early 1970s and absorption of that faculty into Washington Square completed the unification of the faculty and administration of arts and science as a single organizational structure.
 Speaking as the first dean of the combined Faculty of Arts & Science (FAS) at its historic first meeting in 1973, Richard Bayly Winder proclaimed, “unity should be the watchword for the future.”
-In 2007, Liberal Studies, offering an innovative interdisciplinary experience, joined CAS and GSAS as the third pillar of FAS.
-Today, Arts & Science is the collective name for the faculty, administrators, staff and students who make up NYU’s largest community.
+In 2007, Liberal Studies, offering an innovative interdisciplinary experience, joined CAS and GSAS as a third institutional pillar.
+Today, the University's largest community is proud to be known as NYU Arts & Science.

 Arts & Science is led by Antonio M. Merlo, PhD, who has served as the Anne and Joel Ehrenkranz Dean of the Faculty of Arts and Science since 2019.
 Learn more about Dean Merlo and the Arts & Science leadership team and organizational structure here.